 Current scheduled disciplinary hearings are as follows:

 Where a Notice of Inquiry is available to view (and indicated in the list of forthcoming hearings above) this can be accessed in the 'Related Documents' section below.
-(Notice of Inquires are generally published 14 days prior to a hearing.)
+(Notice of Inquiries are generally published 14 days prior to a hearing.)

 Upon conclusion of a hearing the determination and decision of the DC is published for the relevant period in accordance with the sanction applied.
 Click here to view published determinations.